WHO WE ARE

 Blaire is a theatre artist, K-12 educator, Founder of Beyond the Stage Youth, Owner of Social Emotional Theatre, and the current Education Manager at Village Theatre.
 Blaire champions new voices in theatre and playwriting to foster creativity, unity, and personal growth.
 She has most recently worked with Village Theatre, Missoula Children’s Theatre, ACT, Double Shot Play Festival, Ancient Lake Theatre Festival and has presented at organizations such as UW, National University, Michigan Afterschool Association Conference, Washington State Bridge Conference, and Girl Scouts conferences.
 Blaire is a certified Social Emotional Learning Specialist and holds a BA in Theatre Arts and MA in Social Emotional Learning.

-the writers and artists who have led workshops, classes, and events throughout the years
+We’re the writers and artists who have led workshops, classes, and events throughout the years.